dosyago/WeirdJSON/src/prime-code/README.md

 Typically, the output is 1.5 times the number of bits as the input for "ASCII" text, and longer for unicode text.

+See the tests for some relevant output.

 ## What is this really?

 It's a reversible transform: an encoding.

 Not unlike ROT13, or base64.

+Also, because of the lovely bit-mixing properties of multiplication, it's also an 'error detecting code', in the sense that, if there is an error, the output will normally be entirely corrupt.
+I like how that depends on primes.